 Grand Appliance & TV, headquartered in Libertyville, Ill., has eight stores in northwest Illinois and Wisconsin.
 Founded in 1930, it leaves MARTA after eight years.

-Olinde's, in business for 120 years, is a seven-store chain in Louisiana.
+Olinde’s, in business for 120 years, is a seven-store chain in Louisiana specializing in furniture, electronics and appliances.
 It was a MARTA member for 12 years.

-Schewels Furniture, headquartered in Lynchburg, Va., has 52 stores in North Carolina, Virginia and West Virginia.
-The 109-year-old business was a MARTA member for 20 years.
+Schewels Furniture, headquartered in Lynchburg, Va., has 52 stores in North Carolina, Virginia and West Virginia and specializes in furniture, white goods and A/V. The 109-year-old business was a MARTA member for 20 years.